 A Justice of the Peace, solicitor, lawyer, notary public or a person authorised to administer an oath under section 26 of the Oaths Act 1900.
 Find a Justice of the Peace

-If you applied for a Change of Name and were born in NSW, you are required to provide a form of identification from each of the four lists.
+If you applied for a change of name and were born in NSW, you are required to provide a form of identification from each of the four lists.
 This includes returning any NSW certificates for birth or previous change of name.
-So, you need to provide three forms of ID plus your original NSW Birth certificate.
+You need to provide three forms of identification and your original NSW birth certificate.

-Until 1 April 1996, Change of Name via Deed Poll was lodged with the NSW Land Titles Office.
-After this, we have registered all changes of name in NSW.
+Until 1 April 1996, change of name via deed poll was lodged with the NSW Land Titles Office.
+The NSW Registry of Birth Deaths & Marriages is responsible for registering all changes of name in NSW.

-If you applied for a Change of Name and were born in NSW, your payment includes registration plus a fee for a Standard certificate.
-Once you change your name, your original Birth certificate is no longer valid and it is suggested you purchase a new Birth certificate.
+If you applied for a change of name and you were born in NSW, your payment includes registration plus a fee for a standard certificate.
+Once you change your name, your original birth certificate is no longer valid and it is suggested you purchase a new birth certificate.